Sony targets stronger entertainment revenue growth to help restructuring

 Speaking at an investor briefing, Hirai promised to unveil a longer-term growth plan for the entire company before end-March, but declined to give details.

-"I understand that everyone expects me to show how Sony can be changed into a highly profitable company... and to unveil a roadmap towards growth for the overall company," he said.
+"I understand that everyone expects me to show how Sony can be changed into a highly profitable company... and to unveil a roadmap toward growth for the overall company," he said.

 Last month, Sony posted a smaller-than-expected second-quarter operating loss, which was hailed by its finance chief as proof the restructuring was working.
 The result, however was weighed down by its smartphone unit, which was hit by competition from budget Chinese companies.

-Hirai said Sony Pictures Entertainment, the unit behind "The Amazing Spider-Man" and TV drama "Breaking Bad", aims for sales of $10-11 billion (6-7 billion pounds) in the year ending March 2018, up as much as 36 percent over the $8.1 billion forecast for this year.
+Hirai said Sony Pictures Entertainment, the unit behind "The Amazing Spider-Man" and TV drama "Breaking Bad", aims for sales of $10-11 billion in the year ending March 2018, up as much as 36 percent over the $8.1 billion forecast for this year.

 It would target an operating profit margin between 7 and 8 percent in the year ending March 2018, up from the 6.6 percent forecast for this year.